yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 - MUST strip the `delegation` attribute;
 - MUST carry a copy of the `auto-renewal` object sent by the NDC.

-When the identifiers authorization has been successfully completed and the certificate has been issued by the CA, the IdO:
+When the identifiers' authorization has been successfully completed and the certificate has been issued by the CA, the IdO:

 - MUST move its Order resource status to `valid`;